 Several days ago, I wrote my very first serious literature review.
 It was tough.
 I encountered many issues along the way.
 But, in the spirit of “what doesn’t kill you make you stronger”, below are the things I learned.

-- Spare a lot of time for reading.
 I grossly overestimated my ability to read an academic paper.
-When I read a paper, I read only the intro and the conclusion and I thought that’s enough so I procrastinated reading the whole paper.
+When I read a paper, I read only the intro and the conclusion thinking that’s enough so I procrastinated reading the whole thing.
+It may be so for most purposes, but not this.
 I was wrong.
 That resulted in having only a few days before the deadline to read and understand 10+ papers which was torturous.
 Reading paper is hard work.
 The intro and motivation sections sometimes are sure easy, but the actual content is most likely not.
 Start reading as early as possible, especially if you’re not used to reading academic literature.
 Not reading early is probably my biggest mistake.

-- Do not read the whole paper at once.
 As mentioned before, reading paper is hard work.
 Make sure that the paper you’re going to read is actually relevant to your topic or you’ll waste your precious time otherwise.
-I have found that reading the abstract, the first sentence of each paragraph in the intro, and the conclusion is enough to get the gist of the paper.
-Sometimes even the abstract is already enough to decide if the paper is relevant.
+I have found that reading the abstract, the first sentence of each paragraph in the intro, and the conclusion is enough to get the gist and judge its relevance.
+Sometimes even just the abstract is enough.
 When the time comes to read the whole paper, do it slowly, bits by bits.
-When stumbling upon something you don’t understand, try to understand it harder at first, but after 2-3 times don’t hesitate to leave it and revisit later.
+When stumbling upon something you don’t understand, at first try harder to understand it, but after 2-3 times don’t hesitate to leave it and revisit later.
 Sometimes you need to consult other sources which may take days and you know what, it’s fine.
 Of course this is only ideal if you have spared a lot of time to read.

-- Write a summary for each paper read.
-After finished reading a paper, I find it helpful to write a summary of what I just read.
+After reading a paper, I find it helpful to write a summary of what I just read.
 This helps to recall and solidify my understanding, as well as progress to the actual writing.
 What I mean by the latter is that when writing the literature review, I can copy-paste my summary as the content.
 Thus, it greatly reduces the actual work when I write.
 In order to do so, however, the summary must be written such that it contains all the important info from the paper that I want to convey and, at the same time, succinct enough that I can fit it in a paragraph, for instance.
 I have tried doing this and I must say it’s not an easy task, but done properly this could help tremendously.

-- Let the thesis statement be the guide.
 Like any other argumentative writing, a literature review should have a thesis statement, sometimes called hypothesis, i.e. a one-liner stating your goal in writing the review.
 All your topic sentences should be in line with this goal.
 When writing, keep asking yourself whether this is aligned with the thesis statement.
 This aids your writing to stay focused, and it helps the reader to understand your writing too.
 Should the thesis statement be explicitly written?
 From my understanding, usually thesis statement is placed as the last sentence in introductory paragraph and the first sentence in concluding paragraph.
 But I think it depends on what kind of writing it is.
-One source I found valuable in understanding what a literature review should like is this.
+This article explains in more detail what a literature review should look like.

-- Use the best tool for the job.
-Use a bibliography management tool (Mendeley, Zotero) to help you organize your references.
+Use a reference management software (Mendeley, Zotero) to help you organize your references.
 Use LaTeX, especially if your topic is a science or engineering one, and BibTeX while you’re at it.
-Use version control (Git, Mercurial) so you’ll never lost your work.
+Use version control (Git, Mercurial) so you’ll never lose your work.
 Tooling seems superficial but I assure you, great tooling matters.
 No tool is perfect, but some are better than others for some tasks, so keep a lookout on a new tool and don’t hesitate to try or even migrate to the new one if it means more productivity.